Encryptioncode/graphic-website/README.md

 - Enlarging logo
   - logo enlarges as you scroll and then you go through it
   - I made a high res logo for this
-  - it works, but then the
+  - it works, but then the gif and text after does not show